 There are several common mistakes people make on the keto diet without even realizing it!
 But, don't worry, as here we will explain how you can avoid and overcome these dietary errors.
 The common mistakes include:

 1. Not Eating Enough Fat On The Keto Diet

-The keto diet is not just a 'low carb, high fat' fad, as 75% of calories should come from healthy fat, and 20% proteins, and 5% carbs.
-If this metric can be maintained, the body will stay in ketosis for longer, and consequently, burn more fat.
+The keto diet is not just a 'low carb, high fat' fad, as 75% of calories should come from healthy fat, and 20% protein intake, and 5% carbs.
+If this metric can be maintained, the body will stay in ketosis for longer, and consequently, burn stored fat.